Kerolos4555/book-app-clean-arch/README.md

 ## Getting Started

-This is a **Clean Architecture** based Flutter app that fetches book data from the Google Books API and displays it.
+- This is a **Clean Architecture** based Flutter app that fetches book data from the Google Books API and displays it.
 It introduces **data caching** using Hive to store fetched book data for offline use.

+- This app supports **infinite scrolling with pagination**, allowing users to load more books as they scroll.

 ## 📌 Data source